virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 31: 2018-03-14 Wednesday

+> Working more on the D3 challenge for @Freecodecamp.
+It helped to think about how I would do it in HTML/CSS first and then translate that back into D3 functions/JS.
+R2D31/#100DaysOfCode https://codepen.io/virtual/full/XEXVpp/

 ## R2 Day 30: 2018-03-13 Tuesday

 > Finished reviewing setup for Debian servers; learned you can use zcat/zless to read files that are gzipped.
 Also did some Haml, flexbox and D3 for a small mock resume on codepen.
 R2D30/#100DaysOfCode